dhaval-lnkasia/picloud-android/SETUP.md

 The [Android SDK][3] is necessary to build the app.
 There are different options to install it in your system, depending of the IDE you decide to use.
 Check Google documentation about [installation][4] for more details on these options.
 After installing it, add the full path to the directories 'tools/' and 'platform-tools/' from your Android SDK installation into the PATH variable of your environment.

 Open a terminal and type 'android' to start the Android SDK Manager.
-To build the ownCloud for Android app you will need to install at least the next SDK packages:
+To build the PiCloud for Android app you will need to install at least the next SDK packages:

 * Android SDK Tools and Android SDK Platform-tools (already installed); upgrade to their last versions is usually a good idea.
 * No longer need to specify a version for the build tools, Gradle plugin uses the minimum required version by default.
-* Android 12.0 (API 31), SDK Platform; needed to build the owncloud app.
+* Android 12.0 (API 31), SDK Platform; needed to build the PiCloud app.

 Install any other package you consider interesting, such as emulators.